 Food manufacturers (and consumers) want each product to maintain the same consistency from the moment it leaves a facility to when it hits store shelves and until it ends up in a customer’s pantry, refrigerator or freezer.
 Difficulties often arise when food products are in transit or when a product approaches the end of its intended shelf life.

 Dairy products that should be smooth and creamy can end up with standing liquid on top as a result of temperature fluctuations, while frozen desserts can form ice crystals or become gummy over time, especially if allowed to partially thaw and refreeze.

-The final cooking process of some foods also can reveal texture problems, such as cheese bursting through a pastry pocket or a sauce or soup forming a skin.
+The final cooking process of some foods also can reveal texture problems, such as cheese blowout in a fried appetizer or a sauce or soup forming a skin.
 Other products containing dairy can develop lumps, sedimentation, pooling or graininess during different phases of their life cycles.
 In general, the higher the fat content, the more viscosity breakdown will occur.

 In addition to solving problems with viscosity breakdown, some food manufacturers are challenged with decreasing costs by reducing or completely replacing high-cost dairy ingredients in their formulations.
 Adding to the challenge is that many of the go-to thickeners and emulsifiers that developers turned to in the past made labels look like a laundry list of unrecognizable chemicals and artificial ingredients, which have substantially fallen out of favor with consumers.

 When working with alternative ingredients, you’ll not only want to ensure they’re easy to work with in your facility without having to make capital investments in new equipment, you’ll also want to ensure the final results appeal to consumers.
 This means finding the perfect combination of creamy mouthfeel, exceptional flavor, improved nutrition and a clean label — all at a price point they can afford.